Edinburgh-Genome-Foundry/Taskpacker/README.rst

 Work in progress - contribute !
 ------------------------------------------

-Taskpacker is an open-source software originally written by `Zulko <https://github.com/Zulko>`_ to optimize the robot-operated DNA assembly operations at the Edinburgh Genome Foundry (EGF). at the `Edinburgh Genome Foundry
-<http://www.genomefoundry.io>`_.
-It is released and `released on Github <https://github.com/Edinburgh-Genome-Foundry/plateo>`_
-under the MIT licence (¢ Edinburgh Genome Foundry), with no warranties: this is an experimental piece of software which we hope will be as useful for you as it was for us.
+Taskpacker is an open-source software originally written to optimize the robot-operated DNA assembly operations at the Edinburgh Genome Foundry (EGF) . at the `Edinburgh Genome Foundry <http://www.genomefoundry.io>`_.
+It is `released on Github <https://github.com/Edinburgh-Genome-Foundry/plateo>`_ under the MIT licence (¢ Edinburgh Genome Foundry), with no warranties: this is an experimental piece of software which we hope will be as useful for you as it was for us.
 And everyone is welcome to contribute !